Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Implementation and Evaluation

-In the full data we also observe that for low widths -- i.e., cases where using hypertree decompositions is most promising in practice -- \logk is very close to solving all instances.
-In particular, of the 2488 instances with width at most 5, \logk solves 2451 leaving only 37 timeouts.
-In comparison, \detk times out on 1561 of those instances while \hdsmt times out on 333.
-These numbers suggest that \logk can be a solid foundation for the integration of hypertree decompositions in practice going forward.
+In our experiments, we also observe that for low widths -- i.e., cases where using HDs is most promising in practice -- \logk is very close to solving all instances.
+In particular, of the 3224 instances with width at most 6, \logk solves 2930 (92\%) instances.
+In contrast, \newdetk and \hdsmt time out on 1206 and 766, respectively, of those instances.
+This suggests that \logk can be a solid foundation for the integration of HDs in practice going forward.
+If we look at instances of $\hw \leq 5$ the situation improves even further, with \logk solving $2450$ out of $2482$ ($98.7\%)$ instances; compared to $80\%$ and $86\%$ solved by \newdetk and \hdsmt, respectively.

-To gain further insight into the performance of each algorithm with respect to solving instances optimally, we investigate the size of solved and unsolved instances.
-To this end, Figure~\ref{fig:unsolvedComp} provides (logarithmic) scatter plots with each instance positioned according to its number of vertices and edges.
-Solved instances for each algorithm are drawn in green while unsolved instances are drawn in red.

-The illustrations show that our intuition holds true and solving large instances (in both axis) significantly benefits from using \logk.
-The remaining hypergraphs are either extremely large with thousands of edges and vertices, or belong to particularly difficult problem classes that correspond to certain grid-like CSPs (represented by clusters of unsolved instances in Figure~\ref{fig:unsolvedComp}).